connectwithvanshika/customer_churn_prediction/README.md

 The final model shows slightly higher MAE due to recall prioritization, which intentionally increases false positives in order to detect more churn customers.

-## ROC-AUC Score (Model Discrimination Ability)
+## 6.4 ROC-AUC Analysis

-XGBoost ROC-AUC: 0.83
+1. XGBoost ROC-AUC: 0.83
-The ROC-AUC score measures the model’s ability to distinguish between churn and non-churn customers across all classification thresholds.
+2. The ROC-AUC score measures the model’s ability to distinguish between churn and non-churn customers across all classification thresholds.
-A value of 0.83 indicates strong classification capability and confirms that the model effectively separates high-risk and low-risk customers.
+3. A value of 0.83 indicates strong classification capability and confirms that the model effectively separates high-risk and low-risk customers.
-This further validates the robustness of the selected XGBoost model.
+4. This further validates the robustness of the selected XGBoost model.
----

-## 7. Threshold Optimization
+## 6.5 Threshold Optimization

 The default classification threshold (0.5) was reduced to 0.4 to improve recall for churn customers.